DanNBullock/WiMSE/_build/html/_sources/landingPage.md

 ## What is this?

 This resource is a collection of [jupyer notebooks](https://jupyter.org/) notebooks designed to build intuitions for and provide training in digital white matter segmentation.
 The modern-day practice of digital white matter segmentation is as much about programming as it is about neuroanatomy, which is why the medium of [jupyer notebooks](https://jupyter.org/) has been chosen.
 In this way, users are able to view commented code alongside text explaining the context, goals, and implications of what is being done.  *However, there's a catch to this!*  Because interactivity is key to many of these lessons, **you will often need to click the rocket-ship symbol at the top of the page to open a [binder](https://mybinder.org/)**.
-This will allow you to actually **run and interact with code in your browser!**, which, in turn, will give you a better understanding of *how* the code is operating.
+This will allow you to actually **run and interact with code in your browser** which, in turn, will give you a better understanding of *how* the code is operating.

 ## How is it structured?